 Soap Weight & Pricing

 Our soap is priced by weight and by design.
 Typically bath bars are 4 to 5 ounces.
-Smaller bars (those under 4 oz) are usually sold for less.
 Specialty bars that require more time to produce due to design intricacy or those that require more special ingredients are the exception and may cost a little more.
-This site uses Paypal and Square as a payment forum but you may use most types of common credit cards through these payment options, you do not need a Paypal account.
+This site uses Paypal, Square and Stripe as a payment forum but you may use most types of common credit cards through these payment options, you do not need a Paypal account.

 How to Extend the Life of Your Soap